These articles were written when we began pastoring the church in Albox

 But one church, any church – regardless of size – united in purpose and vision, can do great things.

 The members of that local body can do what God has called them to do, both corporately and individually, and the world will be impacted.

 This is where we come in as a local church.

-River of Life right now could be considered to be a ‘small church’ – just the same as nearly 50% of the churches in America.
+Right now we could be considered to be a ‘small church’ – just the same as nearly 50% of the churches in America.

 Yes, the land of mega-churches and telethons actually has that many churches with less than 100 members.

 A: What matters is that People matter!

 Gathering with other believers in church is a central aspect of spiritual growth.
 Church is where we meet to worship and serve Jesus.
 It’s also the place we bring people who don’t yet know Him.